 1. The U.S. Department of Veterans Affairs

-The Department of Veterans Affairs (VA) offers resources and advice for post-military life, but the Veteran Entrepreneur Portal, in particular, is an excellent tool for aspiring veteran business owners.
+The Department of Veterans Affairs (VA) offers resources and advice for post-military life, but the Veteran Entrepreneur Portal is a particularly useful tool for veterans who aspire to be business owners.
 Here, you can find step-by-step guidance on starting a business, including access to financing, government contracting information and other veteran initiatives.

-The Small Business Administration is often the first stop for any aspiring or current entrepreneur looking for information on all things small business.
+The SBA is often the first stop for any aspiring or current entrepreneur who's looking for information on all things small business.
 Like the VA's portal, the SBA's Office of Veterans Business Development houses everything you need to know about special programs and initiatives designed to help veterans.
-According to the website, its mission is "to maximize the availability, applicability and usability of all administration small business programs for Veterans, Service-Disabled Veterans, Reserve Component Members and their Dependents or Survivors."
+According to the department's website, the mission of the Office of Veterans Business Development is to "maximize the availability, applicability and usability of all administration small business programs for veterans, service-disabled veterans, reserve component members and their dependents or survivors."

-StreetShares is a veteran-run financial solutions provider that caters specifically to veteran business owners and their communities.
-Entrepreneurs can join the organization for free and apply for term loans, lines of credit, contract financing and other programs to meet their business's financial needs.
+StreetShares is a veteran-run financial solutions provider that caters specifically to veteran-owned businesses and their communities.
+Entrepreneurs can join the organization for free and apply for term loans, lines of credit, contract financing and other programs to meet their businesses' financial needs.
 StreetShares also provides useful tips and information through its blog.

 4. Hivers & Strivers